zetavm/zetavm/docs/contributing.md

 For indentation, 4 spaces are to be used instead of tabs.
 The main reason not to use tabs is so the code looks the same everywhere.
 Mixing spaces and tabs will result in badly-aligned code when rendered on systems that choose to represent tabs as having a different width from your text editor.
+We also recommend that you try to keep the horizontal width of your code within 80 characters.

 Curly braces are to go on their own line, because we are civilized folks: